doug-martin/nestjs-query/documentation/docs/concepts/assemblers.md

 Assemblers are used to translate your DTO into the underlying database type and back.

-## When to use them?
+## When to use Assemblers

 In most cases an Assembler will not be required because your Entity and DTO will be the same shape.

 The only time you need to define an assembler is when the DTO and Entity are different.
 The most common scenarios are

 * Additional computed fields and you do not want to include the business logic in your DTO definition.
 * Different field names because of poorly named columns in the database or to make a DB change passive to the end user.